victorcechinel/terraform-aws-key-pair-ssm/README.md

   * TLS Public Key (OpenSSH - RSA);
   * TLS Public Key;

+The credentials will be saved to the SSM Parameter Store as follows:
+* /ec2/key-pair/<name>/private-rsa-key-pem
+* /ec2/key-pair/<name>/public-rsa-key-pem
+* /ec2/key-pair/<name>/public-rsa-key-openssh
+*The <name> is sent in the parameter to the module.*

 ## Requirements

 * This module is meant for use with [Terraform](https://www.terraform.io/downloads.html) 0.13+.
 It has not been tested with previous versions of Terraform.